SIGEGV/Heart-Disease-Prediction-/README.md

 # Heart-Disease-Prediction-Model

-Machine Learning Project: Heart Disease Prediction (for Resume) Project Goal:
+Machine Learning Project: Heart Disease Prediction.
+Project Goal:
 Developed a machine learning model to predict the risk of heart disease in individuals based on their medical data and lifestyle factors.